ifoulidis/ifoulidis/README.md

 - 👋 Hi, I’m Isaiah.
-- 👀 I’m interested in MMA and the negative impacts of mental health "support".
+- 👀 I’m interested in MMA and the negative impacts of mental health support.
 - 🌱 I’m currently learning how to use React with Python.
 - 💞️ I would consider collaborating on health data analysis.
 - 📫 Reach me via email at isaiahemails@gmail.com